Space-ground Fluid AI for 6G Edge Intelligence: Key Techniques of Space-ground Fluid AI

-Since the above schemes either rely on ground infrastructure or ISLs, it is important to develop a novel infrastructure-free ``model-dispersal'' federated learning scheme by exploiting satellite mobility.
-Due to the store-carry-forward capabilities of orbiting satellites, a satellite can carry the area model to the next area for knowledge fusion.
-This allows for model dispersal across different areas via satellite carriers without requiring the assistance of ISLs or ground stations -- analogous to seed dispersal via animals.
-Fig. \ref{fig:learning_compare} compares the test accuracy achieved by the proposed scheme against the two main FL methods in SGIN mentioned above.
-We employ ResNet-18 to train the CIFAR-10 and MNIST datasets under a non-IID distribution.
-For illustrative purposes, we assume 8 clusters on the earth, each with five clients, where the images of clients within the same cluster are selected from only three labels.
-The LEO satellite constellation is constructed using STK, based on the Starlink system.
-The results show that the proposed scheme achieves the highest test accuracy with a relatively short convergence time.
+Fig. \ref{fig:learning_compare} compares the test accuracy achieved by the proposed scheme against the two main FL methods in SGINs mentioned above.
+We employ ResNet-18 to train the CIFAR-10 and MNIST datasets under a non-independent and identically distributed (non-IID) distribution.
+For illustrative purposes, we assume eight clusters on Earth, each with five clients, where the images of clients within the same cluster are selected from only three labels.
+The LEO satellite constellation is constructed using Systems Tool Kit (STK), based on the Starlink system.
+We set the training epochs to 200 for CIFAR-10 and 80 for MNIST for these three methods.
+The results show that the proposed scheme achieves the highest test accuracy within a relatively short training time.
 Furthermore, it avoids using feeder links or ISLs for model aggregation or exchange, thereby reducing communication overhead.
+A comparison of the communication costs between the proposed algorithm and existing approaches can be found in our previous work \cite{chen2024fedmeld}.